How to Apply

 Upon being granted an award, students are required to submit a photograph of themselves and a brief bio that includes hometown, class year, major or current course of study, and where they will be doing their service project.

-During the spring semester, recipients of the Nichols Humanitarian Fund award will participate in three preparatory seminars to prepare them for their upcoming humanitarian aid work.
+During the spring semester, recipients of the Nichols Humanitarian Fund award will participate in a series of preparatory seminars to prepare them for their upcoming humanitarian aid work.

 Throughout the service project, student recipients are required to submit a minimum of two blog posts.
 The posts will be brief yet descriptive updates of the service project and overall experience.